Party All the Time

 "Party All the Time" is a song by comedian and actor Eddie Murphy, written and produced by Rick James.
 It was the lead single from Murphy's 1985 debut musical album How Could It Be.
 It reached number two on the Billboard Hot 100 for three weeks, behind "Say You, Say Me" by Lionel Richie.

 Production

-Murphy stated that the song was made in response to a $100,000 bet made between himself and actor/comedian Richard Pryor, wagering on whether Murphy had singing talent or not.
-The single was recorded at Rick James's home studio in Buffalo, New York.
-In addition to his duties as the song's writer and producer, James also provided backup vocals.
+When Murphy informed actor/comedian Richard Pryor that he was doing an album, Pryor offered him a $100,000 bet that Murphy wouldn't be able to do a purely musical album without jokes.
+In a 2023 appearance on Jimmy Kimmel Live!, Murphy said that Pryor never paid him the money before his death in 2005.
+The single was recorded at Rick James's home studio in Buffalo, New York, during what would go on to be named Buffalo's "Six-Pack" storm (named after a quote from Mayor James D. Griffin), where 33 inches of snow and 50 mile per hour wind speeds shut down the city.
+Originally only planning to stay in Buffalo for a weekend to record the song, Murphy ended up being stuck inside with James for two weeks.
+In addition to writing and producing the song, James also provided additional ad-libs and backing vocals.

 Reception

 A reader in the Los Angeles Times, Barbara Bryson, criticized the song, characterizing it as "Gumby goes disco" (referring to the character parodied by Murphy on Saturday Night Live).
 The publication also placed the song at number one on "The Video Bottom 10" list.
 Meanwhile, critic Scott Benarde in the Ft.
 Lauderdale Sun-Sentinel awarded the song his worst single for 1985, calling it a "catchy uptempo dance number" but asserting that "Murphy adds nothing but his ego to it.
 His voice is paper thin and buried in the mix.
 Anyone could have sung that tune the way it was produced.
 Murphy should stick to imitating Gumby."

 The song's music video won best urban contemporary video award at the American Video Awards in November 1985.